-Monday Moment: A timey-wimey clock wall #Reader Round-up#clocks#gallery wall#moments September 17 | Megan Finley Horowitz meggyfin Thanks to BadGuysEqualXPS for uploading this photo to our Flickr pool.
+Monday Moment: A timey-wimey clock wall #Reader Round-up#clocks#gallery wall#moments September 17 2012 | Megan Finley Horowitz meggyfin Thanks to BadGuysEqualXPS for uploading this photo to our Flickr pool.
 If anyone has been gifted many a wall clock, this moment comes with a pretty sweet way to deal with having that much time at your disposal… Each clock is set to the desired time of the person that gave it to us — some to [our friend's] time zone, some to the zone of where the clock was purchased; some early, some late.
 Okay, who's gonna gather up their gifted wall clocks and create a Time Lord moment?
 (Yes, I've managed to fit yet another Doctor Who mention in a Home post.)
 This would be a great idea for those who have loved ones living in other states or over seas.
 Oh, and you can add your DIY photo clock to the timey-wimey moment as well.
 PS: Bonus retro clock to drool over!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
 (You're welcome, world!)
 You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Do you take parenting advice from non-parents seriously?
 NEXT Solar Roof Shopping?
 Things You Should Know Show/Hide comments [ 1 ] How cool–I love the idea of each being set to a different meaningful time.
 We have one vintage clock that always runs slow, so we just keep it set to a special time now (my husband's birthday, haha) rather than having it keep time incorrectly.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.